ravii-teja/vedas/README.md

 - Perform data analysis to identify patterns and correlations within the texts.
 - Develop visualizations to present findings in an accessible manner.

+## Many Parts are broken, i do this in my free time, still learning.
+If you are interested feel free to add your self to the list in projects or community contributors.

 ## Installation and Setup
 1. Clone the repository:
    ```